 The rain and spray from other vehicles on the road decrease visibility and make it easier for your drivers to miss important road signs such as ‘give way’ or ‘stop’ while winter driving.
 Combined with the longer stopping distances, these conditions make it too easy for drivers to overshoot a junction and crash.
 Aggressive drivers, who are more prone to harsh acceleration and harsh breaking, are also at more risk in the winter and are much likelier to get into accidents due to the frictionless roads.

-The last annual report for Reported Road Casualties in Great Britain revealed the number of accidents that occurred due to winter weather in 2017:
+According to the Department of Transport, these were the number of accidents that occurred due to winter weather in 2019: